 Dervilia Roche has been working in heritage and public history for over fourteen years.
 After obtaining a BA in History of Art and Architecture and Music from Trinity College Dublin, she then received an MSc in Tourism Management from Dublin Institute of Technology, during which she undertook, and later published, research on how children engage with heritage sites.

 She has worked at Dublin Castle, the National Museum of Ireland, and the Battle of the Boyne Visitor Centre, in various visitor engagement roles, including tour guiding and developing education programmes.
-She has particularly focussed on creating tours, workshops and resources for children.
+She has particularly focused on creating tours, workshops and resources for children.
 She has also worked on the creation of educational content for history and geography classroom resources, and in various heritage services in the UK.